-Most of us have experienced foot pain briefly at some point in our live; our feet feel painful after walking or standing for a long time.
+Most of us have experienced foot pain briefly at some point in our lives.
 Usually, the pain goes away after resting our feet.
 However, this does not mean that foot pain should be dismissed as a minor inconvenience that will go away naturally.
-The pain might become chronic is you continue to subject your feet to too much stress.
-Luckily, there are many simple things you can do to relieve the pressure on your feet.
-For example, stretching exercises and switching to a comfortable pair of shoes will go a long way towards alleviating foot pain.
+The pain might become chronic in the long run.
+Luckily, there are many simple things you can do to relieve the pain in your feet, such as stretching exercises and switching to a comfortable pair of shoes will go a long way towards alleviating foot pain.

-If you have been experiencing constant or recurring foot pain over a prolonged period of time, you should seek professional help as soon as possible.
+However, if you have been experiencing constant or recurring foot pain over a prolonged period of time (approximately more than 3 months), you should seek professional help as soon as possible.
 This is especially so if you can observe visible deformities of your feet.
-Common ailments of the feet include:

-We offer orthotic treatment for the above listed conditions as well as other conditions.
+TLM offers orthotic treatments for the common listed foot conditions as well as other musculoskeletal conditions using TLM's orthotic technology.
 If you suspect you have a foot problem, schedule an appointment with our centre to see how we can help you.

 Hallux Valgus (Bunion) Treatment,

 Overlapping Toes Treatment